(Image 1) Students examining a John Deere combine (Image 2) Dr. Troy Runge assessing lab sample (Image 3) Student tending to experiment in the field

 Letters of Recommendation Required 3

-All STEM-background students are invited to apply.
-The BSE Department stipulates that applicants should have a BS degree or MS degree in engineering from a recognized US or international university.
+All science, technology, engineering, and mathematics (STEM) background applicants are invited to apply.
+The Biological Systems Engineering Department stipulates that applicants should have a BS degree or MS degree in engineering.
 Applicants who have a BS or MS degree in a field other than engineering may be eligible for admission if they have completed the following basic engineering coursework.
 Individuals who do not hold these qualifications at the time of admission will be required to complete any remaining coursework from the following list during their graduate program of study as supplemental coursework.
-This supplemental coursework is not eligible to count toward program requirements.
+This supplemental coursework is not eligible to satisfy program requirements.

 • Twelve credits of college-level mathematics (e.g., calculus, linear algebra, analytical geometry, differential equations, and numerical methods.)